 Snag sizzle

 Head to Bunnings for a snag sizzle!
-Basically one sausage, one slice of bread, optional onions and a range of sauces make up the great snag sizzle!
-All for $2.50.
+The great snag sizzle consists of one sausage, one slice of bread, optional onions, and a range of sauces—all for $2.50.

 No visit to Bunnings is complete without a snag sizzle.
-Just keep an eye out for the canvas tent outside the door and have your $2.50 on hand!
+Look for the canvas tent outside the door, and have your $2.50 on hand!

 Plan your visit to Australia